Yesterday was a fucking, terrible, horrible, no good, very bad day.

 - Sometimes it’s better to procrastinate.

-- If you nerves about your blood test results don’t do dull errands 🙂
+- If you nerves about your blood test results don’t do errands 🙂

 Now to beets.
 I only started to like them at my twenties.
-When I was a child my mother made them on a weekly basis but I didn’t like their color or shape.
+As child I refused to taste them.
+My mother made them on a weekly basis.
 Now they are one of my favorite vegetables.
-I add them raw or cooked to salads, cakes, stews or I simply shave them with a Japanese mandolin and serve them with some olive oil, lemon juice and coarse salt and serve it with or without burrata.
+I add them raw or cooked to salads, cakes, stews or I simply shave them with a Japanese mandolin and serve them with some olive oil, lemon juice and coarse salt and sometimes with burrata.

 There are three ways to cook beets: